2022 Nong Bua Lamphu massacre

-On 6 October 2022, 34-year-old Panya Khamrab killed 36 people and injured 10 others by shooting, stabbing, and vehicle-ramming in Nong Bua Lamphu province, Thailand, before killing himself.
+On 6 October 2022, 34-year-old Panya Khamrab killed 37 people, 24 of whom were children, and injured 10 others by shooting, stabbing, and vehicle-ramming in Nong Bua Lamphu province, Thailand, before killing himself.
 The attack mainly occurred in a children's nursery located in the Uthai Sawan subdistrict of the Na Klang district.
 It is the deadliest mass murder by a single perpetrator in the modern history of Thailand, surpassing the death toll of the Nakhon Ratchasima shootings in 2020.